 It’s probably not easy to spend time on Pinterest every single day, so that’s why Tailwind was created!
 Tailwind is a scheduler specifically for Pinterest (and they just added Instagram, too), and it pins on your behalf every day and the times that will most benefit you.
 All you have to do is spend an hour each month getting pins scheduled out.
 Plans start at $9.99/month, and you can get a free trial with my affiliate link!

-You may have heard of Group Boards on Pinterest, and Tailwind Tribes are similar.
+You may have heard of Group Boards on Pinterest, and Tailwind Communities (formerly called Tribes) are similar.
 It’s just a group of people with similar content for everyone in the group to share.
-Tailwind Tribes are more advanced because there’s more accountability.
-You can see how many pins you’ve added to a Tribe, how many pins from the Tribe that you’ve pinned, and how many people in that Tribe are pinning your content.
-Most Tribes have rules, so if someone is just adding their own content without reciprocating, the admin of the group can kick them out.
+Tailwind Communities are more advanced because there’s more accountability.
+You can see how many pins you’ve added to a Community, how many pins from the Community that you’ve pinned, and how many people in that Community are pinning your content.
+Most Communities have rules, so if someone is just adding their own content without reciprocating, the admin of the group can kick them out.

-So what’s the point of being in a Tribe?
-You need to be pinning more than your own content on Pinterest, and Tribes give you an easy way to find similar content in your niche.
-I recommend pinning at least 50% from other people so you don’t seem to spammy to Pinterest, and people in the Tribes will reciprocate and pin your pins!
-To find a Tribe in your nice, you just have to search for it in the Tribes and join whichever ones you want!
+So what’s the point of being in a Community?
+You need to be pinning more than your own content on Pinterest, and Communities give you an easy way to find similar content in your niche.
+I recommend pinning at least 50% from other people so you don’t seem to spammy to Pinterest, and people in the Communities will reciprocate and pin your pins!
+To find a Community in your nice, you just have to search for it in the Communities and join whichever ones you want!
 Tailwind will give you information on which ones are most active and how many people are in each.

 Use SEO tactics